-The REI Co-op Screen House Shelter is lightweight, weighing in at 10 lbs 14 oz.
-Due to its low weight, as well as its familiar tent pole design, this shelter is easy to set up while staying true to the camping tent aesthetic.
-The size and simple setup are accessible to a broad demographic of campers.
-The dual zippered doors allow for full and easy access for up to six people, and when completely zipped up, offer excellent protection from all manner of insects while maintaining the feeling of an open door.
+The REI Co-op Screen House Shelter is easy to set up while staying true to the camping tent aesthetic.
+The size and recognizable setup are accessible to a broad demographic of campers.
+The dual-zippered doors allow for improved bug protection when completely closed without sacrificing that open-air feel.
+This shelter fits up to six adults comfortably and can be set up over a picnic table.
 With that being said, the fixed material at the bases are a tripping hazard and require you to completely lift the tent up and over to place it over a picnic table.
-The guy-lines and stakes aren't very robust and do little to add stability.
-For a more reliable, screened canopy that handles less-than-perfect conditions better, check out the Clam Outdoors Quick-Set Escape.
+Guy-lines are not included with this product, so it relies on stability through six stakes making it very susceptible to collapse in windy conditions.
+This shelter is great for fair-weather conditions while car camping or having a picnic.

 REI Co-op Screen House Review

 Cons: Fixed floor bases, not very stable, no guy-lines

 REI Co-op Screen House

 |Price||$249.00 at REI||$279.95 at Amazon||$188.49 at Amazon||$294.99 at Amazon||$70 List|